 - The Admissions Committee reviews the application materials listed above along with the student's UW transcript.

-- Admissions decisions are communicated by the end of July.
+- Admissions decisions are communicated by the end of July or early August.